philsresearch/philsresearch.github.io/_posts/2019-01-31-label-driven-subdivision.md

 in the figures are aliased.
 If you want to see the figures unaliased then zoom in 200% :)

-* Do not remove this line (it will not be displayed) {:toc}

 # Introduction

 <!-- FIGURE 1 -->
 {% include dropboxVideo.html
   fileid="7657o4zyx8qarl8/smooth_surface.mp4"
   caption="Figure 1: Smoothing a mesh via three <br /> iterations of Catmull-Clark subdivision."
 %}
 <script>
 smooth = new DropboxVideo(fileid="7657o4zyx8qarl8/smooth_surface.mp4", start=0, width=300, pos="right");